 Although the National Weather Service has no earthquake responsibility, earthquake information can be relayed through the agency's communications networks.
-For more information on earthquakes, with a focus on Southern California, click on: earthquake.usgs.gov/regional/sca.
+For the latest updates on recent earthquakes, click on: quake.wr.usgs.gov/recenteqs.
+For more information on earthquakes with a focus on Southern California, click on: earthquake.usgs.gov/regional/sca.